Slugs and Snails

-- Grit, coffee grounds, coal fire ash or crushed eggshells.
+- Eggshells, grit, coffee grounds, coal fire ash or crushed eggshells.
 Slugs and snails don’t like clambering over sharp or rough surfaces so create a slug and snail barrier by laying a thick layer of these substances around susceptible plants.
-If you're using eggshells, bake them on a low heat in the oven first as this will make them sharper and the slugs and snails won't want to crawl over them.

 - Hand removal.
 Pick up slugs and snails whenever you see them.
 It’s a good idea to check underneath favourite hiding places like loose slabs or bricks or under flower pots.

 - Beer traps.
 Half fill a jam jar with beer.
 Sink it into the soil, with its rim approximately 1cm (0.5in) above the soil surface (to prevent predators of slugs, like beetles, from falling in).
 The aroma never fails to attract slugs and in seeking its source the pests simply fall in and drown.

 - Biological snail or slug control.
 Slug species which live underground can be treated with minute parasitic worms called nematodes (Phasmarhabditis hermaphrodita).
 In spring and autumn, when the temperature is above 5°C (40°F), water them onto moist, well-drained soil.
 The nematode penetrates the slug and releases bacteria which kills the slug.
 They are available from many mail order biological control suppliers and are effective in getting rid of slugs for at least six weeks.